Nordix/metal3-dev-tools/wow/ipa-ironic-build.md

 This script can be configured to build the a specific version of the Ironic container image based on a git `refspec` specified by the `IRONIC_REFSPEC` environment variable.

-The build process consits of the following steps:
+The build process consists of the following steps:

 1. The specified version of the [ironic repository](https://review.opendev.org/openstack/ironic) is cloned and a container image tag is created out of the git `sha` hash of the commit referenced by the `HEAD` pointer on the current branch.